Compass is a collection of one-act ballets on navigating cultural tension with compassion.

-From an alien society to 1970’s Chicago, Compass stretches across time and space to explore some of our country’s most pressing topics.
-At times witty and satirical, and at times deeply emotional, Compass is full of athleticism, power and poetry.
+Ballet 5:8's Compass stretches across time and space to explore some of the most pressing topics in our country and in our cities today.
+At times witty and satirical, and at times deeply emotional, the program is full of athleticism, power and poetry.

 In the Program